gabrielclimb/WebScrapyMEC/README.md

 # WebScrapyMEC
-WebScrapy to get valuer from mec.ca
+WebScrapy to get values from mec.ca